 Welcome from Dean McGreal

 Welcome to the University of Dayton School of Law!
-At Dayton Law, you will study under our nationally recognized Lawyer as Problem Solver curriculum.
+At Dayton Law, you will study under our nationally recognized curriculum.
 This program's challenging classroom dialogues and unique experiential learning opportunities will prepare you to be a lawyer who solves the real-world problems of individuals, families, organizations and your communities.
 You will acquire the legal knowledge, skills and values needed to help others and to distinguish yourself by making a true impact upon the world.

 Our academic program gives you the choice of an accelerated, two-year J.D. or a traditional three-year J.D.
-While the academic pace of the accelerated program is quicker than the three-year schedule, the two-year option features the same rigorous Lawyer as Problem Solver course load.
+While the academic pace of the accelerated program is quicker than the three-year schedule, the two-year option features the same rigorous course load.
 Whether you opt to graduate in two years or three, you will enjoy opportunities to participate in special programs such as the Program in Law and Technology, the Pro Bono Commitment to Community Program, externships, clinics, Law Review, moot court and mock trial.

 In addition to our J.D. program, we offer graduate degrees in Intellectual Property and Technology Law, including a Master of Laws (LL.M.) and a Master in the Study of Law (M.S.L.), as well as a joint J.D./M.B.A. degree and a joint J.D./M.S. in Educational Administration degree.